Draft Children and Young People Education Place Planning Plan

 Havering Children’s Rights Advocacy Service

-The Havering Children’s Rights Advocacy Service provides Havering children or young people in care or who have child protection status up to the age of 18 with representation at meetings and forums, ensuring their voices are heard and their rights upheld.
+The Havering Children’s Rights Advocacy Service provides Havering care-experienced young people up to the age of 25 or young people who have child protection status up to the age of 18 with representation at meetings and forums, ensuring their voices are heard and their rights upheld.

 Havering Children’s Rights Advocacy Service is run by the Early Help Service, to ensure it is separate from Children’s Social Care and to ensure there is no conflict of interest